pharmer/pharmer/docs/cloud/packet/README.md

 # Running Kubernetes on [Packet](https://app.packet.net)

-Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker node server and a master server (i,e, 2 servers in you cluster).
+Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker node server and a master node (i,e, 2 nodes in your cluster).

 ### Before you start